ssh-mitm/ssh-mitm/README.md

     INFO     ℹ created mirrorshell on port 34463. connect with: ssh -p 34463 127.0.0.1

 To hijack the session, you can use your favorite ssh client.
-This connection does not require authentication.

     $ ssh -p 34463 127.0.0.1

-After you are connected, your session will only be updated with new responses, but you are able to execute commands.

 Try to execute somme commands in the hijacked session or in the original session.